 - Examples of circumstances that are NOT mitigating include, but are not limited to:

 - Problems accessing required books and supplies, personality conflicts with instructor, transportation problems, loss of child’s day care provider.

 Treatment of the Following Types of Courses for SAP

 - Repeated Courses: Repeated courses count as attempted credits and, when passing grades are received, they also count as completed credits.

-- Transfer Courses: Credits transferred to Peru State College from another institution count as both attempted and completed credits.
+- Transfer Courses: Credits transferred to PSC from another institution count as both attempted and completed credits.

 Federal Title IV Funds Refund Policy and Procedures

-If you completely withdraw from Peru State and you are a financial aid recipient, a portion of your financial aid must be returned to the Department of Education.
-This is part of the USDE guidelines for the Return of Title IV Funds requirements.
-Financial Aid recipients officially or unofficially withdrawing from Peru State College prior to the expiration of 60% of the payment period (semester), the Return of Title IV requirements apply to you.
+If you completely withdraw from Peru State College and you are a financial aid recipient, a portion of your financial aid may be required to be returned to the Department of Education (DOE).
+This is part of the DOE guidelines for the Return of Title IV Funds requirements.
+Financial Aid recipients unofficially withdrawing and recipients officially withdrawing from Peru State College prior to the expiration of 60% of the payment period (semester), the Return of Title IV requirements apply to you.
 For more information on the Return of Title IV refund policies, please contact the Financial Aid Office.
-If you officially or unofficially withdraw after 60% of the payment period, you are considered to have earned 100% of your financial aid received.
+If you officially withdraw after 60% of the payment period, you are considered to have earned 100% of your financial aid received.

 - Direct PLUS loan